 The University of New Haven’s Title IX Coordinator is Caroline Koziatek, VP of Human Resources and Diversity Officer.
 She is responsible for coordinating the University’s compliance with Title IX, including overseeing all complaints of sex discrimination and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
 As the Title IX Coordinator, she can direct you to the most appropriate resources and options.
 You can also report incidents of retaliation to the Title IX Coordinator.

-The University of New Haven also has a Deputy Title IX Coordinator for Student Sexual Misconduct, Rebecca Johnson, VP of Student Affairs and Dean of Students.
+The University of New Haven also has a Deputy Title IX Coordinator, Rebecca Johnson, VP of Student Affairs and Dean of Students.
 The Deputy Coordinator must report Title IX related incidents to the Title IX Coordinator, while overseeing the student complaint process.
 Her responsibilities include tracking and monitoring incidents, including sex discrimination and sexual misconduct amongst students, ensuring the University responds effectively to each complaint and where appropriate, conducting investigations of identified complaints.
-The Deputy Title IX Coordinator for Student Sexual Misconduct can also be a reporting source for students wishing to make informal or formal complaints.
+The Deputy Title IX Coordinator can also be a reporting source for students wishing to make informal or formal complaints.

 No, but if you want to keep your legal options open, the University suggests that you do receive medical attention.
 The College Advocate from the Rape Crisis Center of Milford, is available to accompany you to the hospital and support you during the process.